vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 ```

-Like any Vistle module, VTK-m modules must also call the `MODULE_MAIN` function to make sure it is integrated correctly into the software:
+Like any Vistle module, Viskores modules must also call the `MODULE_MAIN` function to make sure it is integrated correctly into the software:
 ```cpp
 MODULE_MAIN(MyIsosurfaceVtkm)
 ```